keep2share/api/README.md

 API base url: http://keep2share.cc/api/v2

-All request parameters must be encoded to JSON and sent using the POST method All methods return operation status (success, fail) and additional data in JSON
+All request parameters must be encoded to JSON and sent using the POST method.
+All methods return operation status (success, fail) and additional data in JSON.

-HTTP CODES
+# HTTP CODES
 ```
 2xx - Request successful
 400 - Bad request (not correct request params)